sherjeelshehzad/setredled/README.md

 ### Mode 2: Pedestrian Mode

 The Pedestrian Mode follows the same pattern as the Simple Mode.
 However, it accepts user input to allow pedestrians to cross.
-BUTTON 0 correlates to the NS crossing and BUTTON 1 correlates to the EW crossing.
+KEY 0 correlates to the NS crossing and KEY 1 correlates to the EW crossing.
 Once pressed, it queues the pedestrian crossing and will light up the corresponding pedestrian lights once the conditions have been met.
 The states will be the same as the Simple Mode (Mode 1), but will additionally contain Green-Red-Ped NS and Red-Green-Ped EW for the NS and EW crossings respectively.